What are the nine English modal verbs?

 How can modal verbs be categorised?

 Two clear categories of modal verb exist in the English language.
 The first category of nine modal verbs as shown in the table below are known as pure modal verbs.
-As will be further explored in Lesson 3 of this course, these nine modals are categorised together because they share the same formal characteristics, such as rules of grammar and syntax.
+As will be further explored in Chapter 3 of this reader, these nine modals are categorised together because they share the same formal characteristics, such as rules of grammar and syntax.
 Because of this purity, some traditional grammarians therefore list the following verbs as being the only modal verbs in existence:

 However, it’s worth mentioning that there are additional verbs and verb phrases in the English language that may express modality but do not necessarily share the same characteristics as the nine pure modals.
 The six verbs and verb phrases included in the table below are therefore commonly known instead as semi-modals:

-Once you’ve completed all four lessons about modal verbs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
+Once you’ve completed all four chapters about modal verbs, you might also wish to download our beginner, intermediate and advanced worksheets to test your progress or print for your students.
 These professional PDF worksheets can be easily accessed for only a few Academic Marks.